 For the love of snow!

 As a non-skiing family, we still appreciate a good ski resort, we just don’t do the same things other families do when they visit.
-And don’t get me wrong, we are not the only ones there that can’t/don’t ski.
+And don’t get me wrong, we are not the only ones there that can’t or don’t ski.
 I have seen my fair share of little ones on the ground floor.
-Sometimes we just want to enjoy the view, the fresh air, and just play in the snow.
+Sometimes we just want to enjoy the view, and the fresh air, and just play in the snow.
 If you read my previous article regarding snow in the swiss alps, you will know that this did not happen according to plan.
 But we did get some fresh air and enjoy the view, so it wasn’t all for not.
-But what is there to do in Zermatt for non-skiers.
+But what is there to do in Zermatt for non-skiers?

 To start, we stayed in the neighboring town of Tasch.
 Since cars are not allowed in Zermatt and the hotels there seemed rather expensive for my budget, we decided this was the perfect little mountain town for us.
-We stayed at the Tascherhof hotel and it is directly across the street from the train station.
+We stayed at the Tascherhof hotel and which is direct across the street from the train station.
 Under the hotel was a public parking garage; simply validate your ticket on the way out and voila, free parking.

 Fresh and clean after a hard day climbing a mountain

 Anyways, rant over.
-The shuttle was a quick ride up the mountain side.
+The shuttle was a quick ride up the mountainside.
 The view was nice, we didn’t see much of it because of construction and tunnels.
 I hear December is their down-season.

 At the train station in Zermatt, there are e-cars waiting to transport people to their hotels.
 They are only available for hotel guests.
-The lone horse and buggy in the area also belongs to a hotel.
+The lone horse and buggy in the area also belong to a hotel.

 They have only opened for 1 year and spent 3 years in the planning process.
-The brewery is owned by a Doctor in town and a Russian business man.
-They hired a German brew master to create this blend in town.
+The brewery is owned by a Doctor in town and a Russian businessman.
+They hired a German brewmaster to create this blend in town.
 As they only specialize in unpasteurized beer, the shelf life is only 2/3 months.

 Reservations are required to be booked online so they know to expect you.
 A tour is only offered at 4 pm, every night, but only if enough patrons request it.
 We were lucky and showed up right at 4 pm, as this information was not listed on Zermatt’s website (as sign of things to come), and a few of the English tour’s members were running late so they hadn’t started yet.
 Hubby paid his 15 CHF and started the tour.
 It was only supposed to be 1 hour but they got to talking and got carried away.
 They serve plenty of samples during the tour as well, to encourage patrons to purchase a case on the way out.